Commonly asked questions about weight loss surgery

 Is bariatric surgery right for me?

-Talk with your surgeon about the different surgical and medical treatments, as well as the benefits and risks.
+Talk with your surgeon about the different obesity treatment options and weight loss surgery risks and benefits.

 - Bariatric surgery is not cosmetic surgery.